NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 following the RFC guidelines.
 The RFC behavior is mainly focused on returning expired answers as fallback for normal resolution.
-The option to control that is ``serve-expired-client-timeout`` and setting it to a value greater than 0 enables the RFC behavior.
+The option to control that is :ref:`serve-expired-client-timeout:<unbound.conf.serve-expired-client-timeout>` and setting it to a value greater than 0 enables the RFC behavior.

 With the value set, Unbound has a limit on how much time it can spend resolving a client query.
 When that limit is passed, Unbound pauses resolution and checks